variantstudios/autospacolorado.com/_services/window-tinting.md

     at least 600 x 315px.
 ---

-You ever feel like somebody is looking at you?
+Do you ever get the feeling somebody is watching you while in your car?
 Creepy isn't it?
-Well guess what?
-Get your windows tinted and it will be difficult to see you in your flashy ride\!
+Then you realize they are just staring at your tremendously stark farmer's tan\!
+Avoid the awkward interaction by getting your vehicle's windows tinted and it will be difficult to see you in your flashy ride\!
+An additional benefit to having your windows tinted is assisting in helping keep your personal belongings safe.
+You can't take what you can't see\!&nbsp;

-We all usually like to lay out on the beach to catch a tan and get that right skin tone right?
-Well dont catch yourself getting farmers tan because your windows are not tinted.
-Not only will tint block harmful uv rays, but it could also block a good amount of heat.
-Looking to block a lot of heat but dont want the look of window tint on your car?
+Having window tint film applied will not only **block harmful UV** rays but could also **block** a good amount of **heat**.
+Looking to block a lot of heat but don't want the look of window tint on your car?
 We have a film that is extremely light in color but will block as much heat as a dark standard film would.
-Blocking harmful uv rays will also protect your interior from sun damage and fading.
+Blocking those harmful UV rays will also protect your vehicle's interior from sun damage and fading over time.&nbsp;

+Do you drive a **Telsa** or other EV with a regulated interior temperature?
+With **Xpel Window Film**, its heat rejection will help assist in keeping your vehicle's interior temperature regulated, thus saving your battery from overworking and wearing down faster over time.&nbsp;

-We offer 4 types of film, Standard, **XPEL**&nbsp;High Performance,&nbsp; **XPEL XR** Nano **Ceramic**&nbsp; and XPEL XR PLUS Multi Layer Nano Ceramic.
-Standard film is a film that will give you the privacy you desire but will not block any heat.
-XPEL HP will give you privacy and block up to 40% of infrared heat.
-XPEL XR will give you privacy, block up to 72% infrared heat and is more resistant to scratches than dyed film.
-XPEL XR PLUS will block up to 98% of infrared heat, give you privacy and is more scratch resistant.
+*We offer 4 types of film:&nbsp;*

+* **Standard Film**\- will give you the privacy you desire but will not block any heat
+* **XPEL Color-Stable Film**\- will give you privacy and block up to 40% of infrared heat
+* **XPEL XR Ceramic Film**\- will give you privacy, block up to 72% infrared heat, and is more resistant to scratches than dyed film
+* **XPEL XR PLUS Multi-Layer Nano Ceramic Film**\- will block up to 98% of infrared heat, give you privacy, and is more scratch-resistant

 Ceramic film is the highest quality of window tint film, and also blocks more heat, contains neither metal, dye, nor carbon, but instead a kind of ceramic particle that is both non-conductive and nonmetallic.

-Our main installer at Greeley Auto Spa has been installing all types of window films since 2005 and has been certified by **3m**, **Suntek**, **llumar**, **Photosync**, XPEL and a few others.

 ![](/assets/images/224a5659-1.jpg)

+*Reason's to consider XPEL Window Tinting Films:*

+* **Ceramic Particle Technology**&nbsp;Contains a proprietary blend of ceramic particles to act as a solid barrier to various percentages of infrared heat while maintaining the ease of install.
+* **Superior Heat Rejection**&nbsp;Our multilayer nano-ceramic particle technology blocks up to 98% of the infrared heat.
+* **UV Ray Protection**&nbsp;PRIME Films provide SPF 1,000 protection that effectively blocks over 99% of harmful UV rays that can lead to numerous skin cancers, premature aging, and skin cell damage.
+* **Greater Clarity**&nbsp;In the past, keeping cool meant choosing a darker shade of tint.
+The multi-layer nano construction in PRIME Films provides ultra-high performance without reducing outbound visibility.
+* **Crystal Clear Signal**&nbsp;In a digital world, clear communication is key.
+PRIME Films construction will not interfere with radio, cellular, or Bluetooth signals.

-All films installed by us are back by a lifetime nationwide warranty that guarantees the tint will not fade, turn purple, peel, delaminate or crack.
+Here at Greeley Auto Spa, our tinters are certified and have been installing window tint films as far back as 2004.
+All films installed by us are backed by a lifetime nationwide warranty that guarantees the tint will not fade, turn purple, peel, delaminate or crack.&nbsp;<br><br>Stop by and see our display boards and demonstration display heat box for first-hand examples and get a free quote in the process.&nbsp;